2023 Solar Incentives Guide for Arkansas City, KS - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Don't forget to talk with your Arkansas City utility company about signing a net metering agreement.
-This allows you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
-You may receive either a dollar-for-dollar credit or a percentage of the value.
+- Net Metering: Don't forget to talk with your Arkansas City utility company about signing a net metering contract.
+This will allow you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
+You could receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-The ITC applies towards solar systems installed after January 1, 2006 and allows you to deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
-This credit can be claimed on a solar panel system installed on a primary or secondary residence in the United States that you own.
-The original claim amount was 30% of the total cost, although the amount you can claim may range between 26-30%.
+The ITC covers solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, accessories, labor and equipment.
+This credit can be claimed on a solar panel system installed on a primary or secondary residence that you own in the United States.
+Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
 There is no maximum amount you can claim.

 State & Local Solar Incentives